KabbAmine/gulp-vim/README.md

 Thanks to gulp author(s).

-Thanks to Bram Moolenaar for creating the best piece of software in the world :D
+Thanks to Bram Moolenaar for creating the best piece of software in the world :heart:

 Thanks to you if you're using gulp-vim.